 I recently had a manicure and pedicure by a delightful woman.
 We will call her Rachel to protect her anonymity.

-he story made me realize how important it is to be thoughtful with communicating bad news to a volunteer.
+The story made me realize how important it is to be thoughtful with communicating unpleasant news to a volunteer.

 Rachel tearfully shared that she had been fired as a children’s ministry volunteer because of a picture that she was tagged in that was posted on Facebook.